calumchisholm/3d_models/squeezebox-radio/readme.md

 - `ridge_radius` - the radius of each individual ridge cutout.
 - `overlap_factor` - how far the cutout should extend (effectively the ridge depth).

+- `key_offset_x` - adjustment to ensure a positive engagement between the model's 'key' and the shaft of the rotary encoder.

 ## 3D Printing